House of Sadykhov brothers

 House of Sadykhov brothers — is a seven-floored historic building in Baku, at the intersection of Istiglaliyyat and Niyazi streets, opposite Philharmonic Garden.
 The building was registered as a monument of local significance by the decision of the Cabinet of Ministers of the Republic of Azerbaijan dated August 2, 2001, No. 132.

 The house of Sadykhov brothers was built in 1910-1912 by the project of Gabriel Ter-Mikelov.
 The building has different compositional structures and architectural features, elements and details of local architecture.
 The house of residence has a rich volume of plastic.

 History

 There was a cemetery in the area where the building was located.
 That is why, when the construction began, the local people say to the customer, “Karbalai, you have chosen a bad place, you waste money in vain.”
 He replied, “Do not talk about it, it's a good place.
 Even the governor planted a garden for me in front of the house.”

 The revenue house of Sadykhov brothers was built in the style of national-romantic architecture in 1910-1912.
-In 1909, a contest on the design of this house was announced in Russia, and the author of the building, Gabriel Ter-Mikelov, won the first prize.
+In 1909, a contest on the design of this house was announced in former Russian Empire, and the author of the building, Gabriel Ter-Mikelov, won the first prize.
 During the Soviet era, the Central Executive Committee of the Azerbaijan SSR was located in the building.